cpske/ISP/refactoring/separate-configuration.md

 ALLOWED_HOSTS = localhost, .ku.ac.th
 ```

-Then use python-decouple to read these values in `settings.py`:
+Then use python-decouple (a package) to read these values in `settings.py`:
 ```python
 from decouple import config, Csv